 Troy Henkels passion for exploration has taken him to some of the harshest environments on Earth: the Kalahari Desert in Africa, Greenland, Iceland, the North and South Pole, the Bering Strait, and Mount Everest.

 Troy grew up on an apple orchard in rural Iowa.
-After pursuing a career in the corporate world, he quit to seek a more vivid lifestlye in Alaska.
+After pursuing a career in the corporate world, he quit to seek a more vivid lifestyle in Alaska.
 Since that time he has been on expeditions all over the world.

 As a mountaineer, Henkels has been on ten climbing expeditions in the Alaska Range including a successful ascent of North America’s highest peak, Denali 6,193 meters (20,320 ft).
-Around the world, he has been on climbing expeditions in South America, Iceland, the Himalya, and various remote peaks in Antarctica.
+Around the world, he has been on climbing expeditions in South America, Iceland, the Himalaya, and various remote peaks in Antarctica.

 Henkels has competed in several unique Alaskan adventure races including: Iditasport – a 100 mile winter endurance race across the interior of Alaska; Mt.
 Marathon – a mountain race, which ascends and descends 3000 feet in under an hour; Fireweed 400 Road Race – a 200 mile road bicycle race to Valdez, Alaska; and he’s completed the Mayor’s Marathon in Anchorage, AK.
 Troy has also been a team competitor in adventure races in Africa, Costa Rica, and Iceland.